Academic Master

 History

-The Edo Period in the History of Japan
+The Edo Period In The History Of Japan

 The other phase occurred between 1720 -1850.
 The phase was characterised by very little population growth and practically no rise in agricultural production.
 However, there was significant growth in manufacturing.
-Several critical factors leading to these changes.
+Several critical factors led to these changes.
 The first factor was in 1720, the ban that was placed on Western literature was lifted.
-As a result, numerous modern philosophies entered Japan from other countries such as Europe and Japan.
+As a result, numerous modern philosophies entered Japan from other countries, such as Europe and Japan.
 New schools were established that merged Shinto and Confucianist fundamentals.
 The new forms of scientific knowledge encouraged the growth of the manufacturing industry.

-Another factor for the decline in Japan was deterioration of morals in the government.
-During the second half of the era, there was an increase in corruption, moral degradation and ineffectiveness which brought about problems in the government.
+Another factor for the decline in Japan was the deterioration of morals in the government.
+During the second half of the era, there was an increase in corruption, moral degradation and ineffectiveness, which brought about problems in the government.
 At the end of the 18th century, there was an external pressure which became an essential problem in the country.
 The problem began when Russians first attempted to create trade relations with Japan but with no success.
-After the Russians, nations in Europe followed and the Americans followed by the 19th Century.
-Commodore Perry eventually in 1853 and 1854, compelled the government to unlock several ports to be used for international trade.
+After the Russians, nations in Europe followed, and the Americans followed by the 19th Century.
+Commodore Perry eventually, in 1853 and 1854, compelled the government to unlock several ports to be used for international trade.
 The trade, however, continued to be extremely limited.

 SEARCH